 Adding products to the store is the first step in launching the business.
-There is no doubt: to have a functional WooCommerce store, you must first add products.
+There is no doubt that you must first add products to have a functional WooCommerce store.
 However, before going into the details, it is important to learn the basics of WooCommerce and to discover product categories, attributes, and types.

 Product categories can help group your products.
 For example, if you sell clothing, “clothing”, “sportswear” and “sleepwear” are product categories.
-They allow the customer to quickly locate products in the same category.
-You can create as many categories as you want and change them at any time.
+They allow the customer to locate products in the same category quickly.
+You can create as many categories as you want and change them anytime.

 Labels help filter products.
-Size, color, fabric, and tastes are product labels and help the user to choose the desired products easily.
+Size, color, fabric, and taste are product labels that help the user choose the desired products easily.
 You can assign labels independently to each product or set up a global label for the entire web page.

 WooCommerce saves you time by having predefined product types: